rilling/opentracksFall2024/.github/ISSUE_TEMPLATE/data_not_recorded.md

 ---
 name: Data not recorded
 about: Somehow OpenTracks did not record GPS data
 title: ''
-labels: potential bug
+labels: ''
 assignees: ''

 ---